10. Introducing Data Frames

-numpy arrays are an extremely versatile tool for performing data analysis and other numerical computations computations of various kinds.
-Although theoretically possible otherwise, in practice we only store elements of the same type therein, most often numbers.
+numpy arrays are an extremely versatile tool for performing data analysis activities and other numerical computations of various kinds.
+Even though it is theoretically possible otherwise, in practice, we only store elements of the same type there: most often numbers.

 is amongst over one hundred thousand